-Australia may be a bigger, better paid and more powerful nation than New Zealand.
+Australia is a bigger, better paid and more powerful nation than New Zealand.
 Yet there are areas where we are way out in front.

 Recently I’ve worked on a project reporting the state of broadband around the world.
-Without giving my client’s story away — I’ll share it when the feature is published — I discovered New Zealand average download speeds are already significantly higher than those found in Australia.
+Without giving the story away — I’ll share it when the feature is published — I found average download speeds in New Zealand are already significantly higher than those in Australia.

 That gap is only going to widen as more New Zealanders switch from copper to fibre.

 Yesterday Communications Minister Amy Adams reported New Zealand’s Ultrafast Broadband network now passes 517,000 premises.